1923 Half Dollar Value Checker: Errors List & ā€œSā€ Mint Mark Worth

 Your 1923-S half dollar’s value escalates dramatically with condition.
 This San Francisco issue becomes scarce in Extremely Fine grades and reaches genuine rarity in mint state, where values climb substantially.

-Accurate assessment proves challenging due to characteristic weak strikes affecting Liberty’s hand and central reverse details—distinguishing strike weakness from wear requires expertise.
-The 90% silver composition adds preservation considerations.
+Accurate assessment proves challenging due to characteristic weak strikes affecting Liberty’s hand and central reverse details — distinguishing strike weakness from wear requires expertise.
+The 90% silver composition adds preservation considerations, and the presence of frosty luster or attractive toning can enhance a coin’s eye appeal and market value.

 1923 Half Dollar Value Guides

-The 1923 Walking Liberty half dollar presents a unique collecting proposition, representing the half dollar production during America’s Coolidge early prosperity boom.
+The 1923 Walking Liberty half dollar presents a unique collecting proposition, representing the only half dollar production during America’s mid-1920s Coolidge prosperity era.
 This San Francisco-only issue transforms from an affordable silver collectible in circulated grades to a genuine condition rarity commanding substantial premiums in mint state preservation.

 1923 Half Dollar Categories: